ibm-cloud-docs/solution-tutorials/vpc-transit2.md

    FAILED py/test_transit.py::test_vpe_dns_resolution[redis spoke0-z1 -> transit 3bcc88e4-2a0a-4cc5-898c-4f7674205605.c9v38t1d0icro20vjc5g.private.databases.appdomain.cloud] - AssertionError: 166.9.48.220 not in ['10.1.0.128/26', '10.2.0.128/26', '10.3.0.128/26'] from 3bcc88e4-2a0a-4cc5-898c-4f7674205605.c9v38t1d0icro20vjc5g.private.databases.appdomain.cloud
    ```

    These are failing due to DNS resolution.
-In the example above the Redis name, <id>.private.databases.appdomain.cloud, should resolve to a VPE that is in the CIDR block 10.1.0.128/26 or 10.2.0.128/26.
+In the example above the Redis name, &lt;id&gt;.private.databases.appdomain.cloud, should resolve to a VPE that is in the CIDR block 10.1.0.128/26 or 10.2.0.128/26.
 The error message asserts the Redis name is resolving to the address 166.9.38.220 which is a Cloud [Service Endpoint](https://{DomainName}/docs/vpc?topic=vpc-service-endpoints-for-vpc#cloud-service-endpoints).
 The DNS names can not be resolved by the private DNS resolvers.
 Adding additional DNS forwarding rules will resolve this issue.

    To make the DNS names for the VPE available outside the DNS owning service it is required to update the DNS forwarding rules.
    - For enterprise `appdomain.com` will forward to the transit.